 I am going to read you a segment from the IDEA’s Least Restrictive Environment Provisions.
 I know I am likely preaching to the chior, but I want you to think about these words:

 (IDEA’s LRE provisions are found at §§300.114 through 300.117.)
-Each public agency must ensure that—

 (i) To the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are nondisabled; and